cristian-sudo/Supadu_Backend_Engineer_Coding_Challenge/README.md

 ## Tests <a id="markdown-header-tests"></a>

 ### Usage <a id="markdown-header-tests-usage"></a>
+IMPORTANT YOU NEED TO UNCOMMENT THE ormconfig.ts COMMENTS.
 First, you should create a test database with all tables (you can use this command to re-create test db as well):

 ```shell